sachinmore57/Straddle-Backtest/README.md

 - Libraries like Pandas, and NumPy are used for data cleaning and data preprocessing.
 - Trade logs are generated and strategy metric calculations are performed using tradelogs.
 Results are saved in pandas DataFrame and CSV file.
 - Note: 1minute timeframa options data is not uploaded as it is personal data.
-To run script it need 1min data of all options strike price across all expiries. for sample optios data file is stored in this repository "
+To run script it need 1min data of all options strike price across all expiries. for sample optios data file is stored in this repository "BANKNIFTY_Options_SampleData"